jeffhammond/BigMPI/README.md

 derived-datatypes, then you should already be able to handle large counts without BigMPI.

-BigMPI currently does not support `MAX_LOC` or `MIN_LOC` reductions but will likely do so in the future.

 Support for `MPI_IN_PLACE` is not implemented in some cases and implemented inefficiently in others.
 Using `MPI_IN_PLACE` is discouraged at the present time.